abnerrjo/BlogSourceCode/source/_posts/2017-01-28-eyeball-tracking-for-mouse-control-in-opencv.markdown

 xdotool mousemove x y
 ```

 Alright.
-Let's just create a variable that defines the mouse position and then set it each time the eyeball position changes:
+Let's just create a variable that defines the mouse position and then set it each time the iris position changes:

 ``` c++ eye_detector.cpp
 cv::Point lastPoint;